xmouyang/xmouyang.github.io/_news/announcement_6.md

 ---

 Our paper “MMEdge: Accelerating On-device Multimodal Inference via Pipelined Sensing and Encoding” was accepted by @ [SenSys'2026](https://sensys.acm.org/2026/).
-Congradulations to Runxi!
+Congrats to Runxi!